A new economic model is taking shape

 Web Bot Auth: Cryptographic Verification

-This is why Cloudflare built Web Bot Auth — a new standard using cryptographic signatures to verify a bot's identity at the protocol level.
+This is why Cloudflare built Web Bot Auth — a new cryptographic verification mechanism that uses signatures to verify a bot's identity at the protocol level.
 If a bot claims to be Googlebot, it signs its requests with a key only Google holds.
 If the signature fails, the claim is false.
 Web Bot Auth does not rely on bots choosing to be honest; it makes dishonesty technically detectable.

-AI agents — bots that actively browse, fill forms, and execute tasks — currently represent 0.16% of verified bot traffic.
-Small today, but the fastest-growing subcategory.
+AI agents — bots that actively browse, fill forms, and execute tasks — are the fastest-growing category in Cloudflare's verified bot catalog.
 These agents cannot be managed with robots.txt alone.
 Cryptographic identity is the necessary infrastructure for the Programmable Web.

 AI Search: A New Referral Ecosystem